josephdaw/instant-crypto/README.md

 - Be interactive (i.e accept and respond to user input)
 - Use at least two Server-side API's
 - Does not use alerts, confirms or prompts
-- Use client-side storage to store persisent data
+- Use client-side storage to store persistent data
 - Be responsive
 - Have a polished UI
 - Be deployed to GitHub Pages